pug-php/pug/README.md

 );
 ```

-This mode require node and npm installed as it will install **pug-cli** and directly call it.
+This mode requires node and npm to be installed as it will install **pug-cli** and directly call it.
 This mode will flatten your local variables (it means complex object like DateTime, or classes with
 magic methods will be stringified in JSON to simple objects) and you will not benefit from some
 features like mixed indent, pre/post render hooks.
 But in this mode you will get exact same